-Figure 4.30 PM10 Monitoring Results Compared to Air Quality Categories for the Period, September 2000 - October 2001
+Figure 4.30 PM10 Monitoring Results Compared to Air Quality Categories for the Period, October 2001 - September 2002

 The higher results suggest there are be some air quality issues and potential for adverse human health effects in Wainuiomata during the winter.
 The likely sources of particulate pollution are domestic fires.
+Figure 4.31 is a photograph taken of smoke and haze lying in the Wainuiomata basin during the winter of 2002.